This project is funded by Local Nature Partnerships in partnership with Cyngor Ynys Mon, Cyngor Gwynedd and

 Offer guided snorkeling sessions to educate locals and tourists on how to collect valuable conservation data on endangered and non native species.

-Improve water quality and habitats Restore river ecosystems by improving in-river habitats, improving water quality through nature-based solutions like riparian planting, and cattle exclusion.
+Restore river ecosystems by improving in-river habitats, improving water quality through nature-based solutions like riparian planting, and cattle exclusion.

 the importance of swimways